aaditi-kapre/pandas/README.md

-This is a sample repo for credit risk data analysis
+This is a sample repo for credit risk data analysis.
 # pandas